Women's Workforce Council

 The compact is a first-in-the-nation, public-private partnership.
 By signing on, businesses pledge to take concrete, measurable steps toward eliminating the gender gaps in wage and representation in their companies.
 Businesses also report their progress and employee demographic and salary data anonymously every two years.

-As of July 2017, 214 businesses have signed on, including three Fortune 500 companies, with new signers being added regularly.
+As of August 2017, 215 businesses have taken the pledge, including three Fortune 500 companies.
 The companies listed below have signed the 100% Talent Compact.
 They're helping make Greater Boston the premier workplace for women in America by closing the wage gap.
 They're also removing the visible and invisible barriers to women's advancement.

 - Cathy Minehan (Chair), Dean of the School of Management, Simmons College